timeester3648/MultiEngine-UTL/docs/module_random.md

 ### Why not just use Mersenne Twister

 One could argue that a widely used [Mersenne Twister](https://en.wikipedia.org/wiki/Mersenne_Twister), which, in case of `C++` is called `std::mt19937` should be good enough for most purposes and that is true.
-For quite a while Mersenne Twister used to be the default choise for new RNG facilities — it is acceptably performant and has a decent statistical quality with a huge period.
+For quite a while Mersenne Twister used to be the default choice for new RNG facilities — it is acceptably performant and has a decent statistical quality with a huge period.

 However Mersenne Twister still fails some of the less obvious statistical tests on [TestU01 BigCrush](https://en.wikipedia.org/wiki/TestU01), combined with rather subpar performance relative to the newer methods and a huge state (**5000** bytes against **32** used by Xoshiro256++) there is little reason to use it in a modern environment.